 In line with the studies cited above, the estimated risk premiums for the monthly CSK and CKT measures, reported in the fourth row of Table 3, are indeed both statistically significant.
-Meanwhile, comparing the top row with the penultimate row, shows that the semibeta pricing model fits the data much better than the coskewness/cokurtosis model, with an average cross-sectional R^2 of 5.16% compared to 1.68%.
-Combining all six measures in a single model, as in the bottom row of the table, further improves the R^2 to 6.40%.
-Importantly, however, the t-statistics associated with β^N and β^{M^-} both remain strongly significant in the regression that includes CSK and CKT.
+Meanwhile, comparing the top row with the penultimate row, shows that the semibeta pricing model fits the data much better than the coskewness/cokurtosis model, with an average cross-sectional $R^2$ of 5.16% compared to 1.68%.
+The results in the bottom row show that combining all six measures in a single model further improves the $R^2$ to 6.40%.
+Importantly, however, the t-statistics associated with $\beta^{\mathcal{N}}$ and $\beta^{\mathcal{M}^-}$ both remain strongly significant in the regression that includes CSK and CKT.

 At the same time, joint tests that the semibeta premiums, or the coskewness/cokurtosis premiums, are equal to zero are both rejected at the 5% level.
 As such, this indicates that while coskewness and cokurtosis have substantially less cross-sectional explanatory power than semibetas, they do contain additional information about non-linear dependencies over and above the semibetas.
-This is perhaps not surprising, as coskewness and cokurtosis are primarily driven by joint dependencies in the tails, and several recent studies have argued that such systematic tail risks appear to be priced differently from other risks (see, e.g., Kelly and Jiang, 2014; Bollerslev, Li and Todorov, 2016; Orlowski, Schneider and Trojani, 2019; Chabi-Yo, Huggenberger and Weigert, 2019).
+This is perhaps not surprising, as coskewness and cokurtosis are primarily driven by joint dependencies in the tails, and several recent studies have argued that such systematic tail risks appear to be priced differently from other risks (see, e.g., Kelly and Jiang, 2014; Bollerslev et al., 2016; Chabi-Yo et al., 2019; Orlowski et al., 2019).
 By contrast, the semibetas advocated here rely on a simple decomposition of the standard covariation with the market and more "normal" systematic risks.

-4. High-Frequency Data and Daily Semibetas
+4. High-frequency data and daily semibetas

-It is well established that temporally aggregated returns tend to be closer to being Normally distributed than more finely sample returns (see, e.g., Campbell, Lo and MacKinlay, 1997; Engle, 2011).
+It is well established that temporally aggregated returns tend to be closer to being Normally distributed than more finely sample returns (see, e.g., Campbell et al., 1997; Engle, 2011).
 As such, the monthly realized semibetas constructed from daily returns that underlie the results discussed in the previous section may obscure more subtle non-Normal dependencies that would be visible with daily realized semibetas constructed from higher frequency intraday returns.
-Of course, the theory underlying the realized semibetas consistently estimating the true latent covariation components also formally hinges on the use of ever finer sampled returns over fixed time intervals, which is better mimicked empirically with the use of intraday returns as opposed to daily returns in the construction of the betas.
+Of course, the theory underlying the realized semibetas consistently estimating the true latent covariation components also formally hinges on the use of ever finer sampled returns over fixed time intervals, which is better mimicked empirically with the use of intraday returns as opposed to daily returns in the construction of the betas

 Hence, we therefore extend our previous analysis by investigating the pricing of daily semibetas constructed from high-frequency intraday data.
-Our analyses rely on highfrequency data obtained from the Trades and Quotes (TAQ) database.
+Our analyses rely on high-frequency data obtained from the Trades and Ouotes (TAQ) database.
 We include all of the S&P 500 constituent stocks during the January 1993 to December 2019 sample period, resulting in a total of 6,799 trading days and 1,182 unique securities.
-We adopt a 15-minute sampling scheme, or m = 26 return observations per day, in our calculations of the realized semibeta measures.
-This choice strikes a judicious balance between biases induced by market microstructure effects when sampling too finely versus the theoretical continuous-time arguments underlying the consistency of the realized semicovariance measures.12 We further match the intraday TAQ data and sample of stocks to the CRSP database to obtain the full-day returns for each of the stocks (this also ensures proper handling of stock splits and dividends).
-All of our subsequent asset pricing investigations
+We adopt a 15-minute sampling scheme. or m = 26 return observations per day, in our calculations of the realized semibeta measures.
+This choice strikes a judicious balance between biases induced by market microstructure effects when sampling too finely versus the theoretical continuous-time arguments underlying the consistency of the realized semicovariance measures.
+We further match the intraday TAO data and sample of stocks to the CRSP database to obtain the full-day returns for each of the stocks (this also ensures proper handling of stock splits and dividends).
+All of our subsequent asset pricing investigations are based on these full-day and resulting longer weekly and monthly returns.
+We also rely on the daily market capitalization for each of the individual stocks from the CRSP database in our construction of the high-frequency value-weighted market index.